Van Sickle Island: Levees

 There are 12 miles of levees surrounding Van Sickle Island; in 2009, there were three pumping stations used to drain the island of water, both due to deliberate flooding (performed for waterfowl management) and unintentional flooding (due to extreme wind or tidal fluctuations).
 Of these pumps, one was owned by RD 1607, and two were owned privately.

 The levees on Van Sickle Island have been overrun and breached numerous times; in 1914, 2500 acre of grain were ruined when the levees broke.

 In December 1983, levee breaches were responsible for multiple floods in the Delta, including Bradford Island; Van Sickle Island was inundated completely.

 In January 1997, severe storms in California caused a major disaster declaration on January 4; Reclamation District 1607 submitted Damage Survey Reports to the Federal Emergency Management Agency for $46,788 of levee repair and other associated tasks.
-FEMA declined the request, and a February 1998 appeal from the district, citing their failure to meet a 1991 Hazard Mitigation Plan compliance deadline.
-A second appeal, in December 1998, said that the compliance deadline had not been met due to subsoil instability; this appeal was declined as well.

 In January 2005, a winter storm subjected parts of the San Francisco Bay Area to winds of nearly 60 mph; this wind combined with heavy rain to cause a levee breach on Van Sickle Island on January 7.

 In January 2017, a king tide was caused by the syzygy of the Sun, Earth and Moon; 20 to 30 miles of levees in the Suisun Marsh sustained heavy damage as a result.
 Steve Chappell, the executive director of the Suisun Resource Conservation District, described the damage to Van Sickle Island's levees as "the worst" affected; on January 12, one large breach overran 1000 feet of them, and the island flooded within hours.

-In February 2019, water overtopped several levees, but this did not lead to major levee failure.

-In September 2020, the Board authorized $40,000 to be spent on repairing levees adjacent to the Sacramento River, $22,400 on a pump project at the River Dog Retreat, and $24,500 for a canal gate replacement near the Hit & Miss Club.
+In September 2020, the Board authorized $40,000 to be spent on repairing levees adjacent to the Sacramento River, $22,400 on a pump project at the River Dog Duck Club, and $24,500 for a canal gate replacement near the Hit & Miss Club.
 Up to $40,000 was also approved for repairs on the Honker Bay levee, which sustained heavy damage in the 2017 floods and had not been repaired since.